xanzy/xanzy.github.io/projects/chef-guard/configuration/tests_section.md

 ---

 ### Tests Section
-Each of the different sections will first show the applicable part of the configuration and then explain every config option seperately.
+Each of the different sections will first show the applicable part of the configuration and then explain every config option separately.

 ~~~ ini
 [tests]